amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 IOEvent
 ===================

+ IOEvent: base time/timestep control determing when in time to do something.

 The IOEvent is used for multiple objects that need to indicate simulation times or cycles on which to do something.